ChangLiuNJU/ChangLiuNJU.github.io/_posts/2014-06-06-Operting-System-Bootloader.md

 	rm -rf bootblock *.o
 {% endhighlight %}

-Let's talk about the makefile first.
+Let's talk about the `Makefile` first.
 The first two `gcc` commands compile `start.S` and `main.c` as 32-bit environment code.
 Then the `ld` command do the link job, genarating the `bootblock.o`, setting the program entry as "start" which is externed in `start.S`, and make sure the bootloader will be write to the memory addressed from 0x7c00([Why 0x7c00](http://www.glamenv-septzen.net/en/view/6)).
 The next two line transform the obj file to binary file and then transform it to bootblock with the perl script.

 ###1.2 start.S, the entry of world